Skip to Main Content

 In the orientation phase you should use printed or online encyclopaedias, handbooks and subject guides.
 Use the tables of contents and indexes of handbooks to find more information.
 In the University Library reading rooms you will find printed encyclopaedias, handbooks etc. The Electronic databases link on the Library web portal gives you access to electronic handbooks and encyclopaedias.
 And of course you can search SmartCat for more information.

-Use these sources to find more information on your topic, such as secondary subjects, keywords, key people, etc.
+Use these online sources to find more information on your topic, such as secondary subjects, keywords, key people, etc.

 More possibilities for orientation